rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Normative Ethics/Consequentialism - Intentionalism/Intentionalism.md

 See [[Kant]]

+Two senses of intentionality
+- (intention) Done on purpose
+- (intentionality) Done in pursuit of some end
+	This distinction in phil of mind needs to be drawn out for moral intentionalism to have any meaningful pull.

 ## From Duty / With Duty
 ##### [[Groundwork of the Metaphysic of Morals]]
 Duty is defined as "good will exposed to subjective limitations"